AndriiHamasa/devops_todolist_kubernetes_task_3_write_a_manifest/INSTRUCTION.md

 ```
 kubectl port-forward -n todoapp todoapp-pod 8080:8080
 ```
+Then open browser and enter or `localhost:8080` - you will see page of app either `localhost:8080/api/ready/` - you will see `ready`

 ## Testing via busybox
 Firstly check ip of `todoapp-pod` using command: `kubectl get pods -n todoapp -o wide`.